xratberkeley/decal-site/labs/Oculus/lab3.md

         navMeshAgent.SetDestination(player.transform.position);
     }

 In Unity, add this script to the Monster gameobject.
 For the player field, drag in Main Camera which can be found under XR Origin > Camera Offset, which represents our headset.
-Press play, and you should see the monster move towards you.
+Build, and you should see the monster move towards you.

 It looks a little odd to see our monster power-slide to its destination, so we’re going to add in animation support.
 Add an Animator component to the Monster.
 We’ve provided a Controller for you in Assets > Animations > Monster and an Avatar (the mapping between Unity’s normal bone structure and a special one) in Models > Monster > MonsterAvatar.
 Drag those into their fields.

 ![image](../../assets/images/oculus/lab3/5.png)

 Take a look at the monster controller in the Animator window.
 It’s a little more complicated than the gun controller, but not by much.
 Notice that we start off in the “Walking” state.
-If you press play now, the monster should walk towards you with a lumbering walk animation.
+If you build now, the monster should walk towards you with a lumbering walk animation.

 Before continuing, we’re going to add in sound support.
 Add an audio source component to the Monster and disable Play On Awake.
 Then in Monster.cs, declare/initialize it properly along with three audio clips, which we’ll use throughout the lab.
 Play the spawnClip in Start() to announce that this Monster has spawned.